stefanzweifel/laravel-sends/README.md

 ]
 ```

 The Listener itself would look like the code below.
 We extend `Wnx\Sends\Listeners\StoreOutgoingMailListener` and override `getSendAttributes`.
 We merge the `$defaultAttributes` with our custom attributes we want to store.
-In our example we store an `audience` value.
+In the example below we store an `audience` value.

 ```php
 <?php